-I kind of love the Christmas bustle — the advent services at school with tiny little children switching on lights, the nativity with barefoot shepherds, and the carol services with all the children bashing their percussive instruments, singing to the ceiling, and falling off their chairs.
+Christmas bustle!
+Advent services with tiny little children switching on lights, the nativity with barefoot shepherds, and carol services with all the children bashing their percussive instruments, singing to the ceiling, and falling off their chairs.
 Grandparents sniffling into their Kleenex and parents pretending not to.
 It’s cute and lovely and exciting, a celebration of family and community, and if it takes a chunk of the working day, then that’s fine, I’ll work till midnight or get up at 5am.
 I’ll also put on my Santa hat and jump into the sea without a wetsuit.
 All good.

-But one thing overwhelms me every single year: SHOPPING.
+But one thing overwhelms me every single Christmas: SHOPPING.

 I found myself in Sainsbury’s today, gaping at shelf after shelf of brightly-coloured logos.
 My eyes struggled to focus (tired) and my head was spinning as it processed the sheer volume of stuff.
-I like to give gifts as much as the next person, but I like to give individual gifts when they count.
-A new book when it first comes out.
-A bunch of flowers on a bad day.
+I like to give individual gifts when they count: a new book when it first comes out, a bunch of flowers on a bad day.
 But bulk-buying to a deadline sends me into spasm: I get past the first couple of “good idea” presents and then panic-purchase my way through the rest.
-After an hour, I’m overladen and tired, by two hours I’d gift wrap windscreen wipers if it’d let me off the hook.
-So at this point I was two hours in.
+After an hour, I’d gift wrap windscreen wipers if it’d let me off the hook.

-‘Oh fuck it,’ I muttered, making a lunge for some random colours: a red, a couple of purple (I think some form of chocolate), and the nearest toy (make that two), ‘that’ll do.’
+After two hours I was muttering, ‘Oh fuck it,’ and making a lunge for some random colours: a red, a couple of purple (I think some form of chocolate), and the nearest toy (make that two), ‘that’ll do.’

 The woman beside me burst out laughing, and I apologised (I don’t normally swear in public), ‘Sorry, Christmas overwhelm.’